 The #Engage Initiative

-The recent Covid-19 public health crisis highlighted the social impact of the “digital divide” more than ever.
+More than ever, the recent Covid-19 public health crisis in 2020 highlighted the social impact of the “digital divide.”

-Through a collaboration with the Ministry of Education (MOE) during the Circuit Breaker period which provided online engagement programmes for vulnerable children and youths within the safe environment of their schools, TRCL noted three gaps in society: a lack of access to digital devices among certain groups; a lack of digital literacy; a need for wholesome and original creative content.
+Through a collaboration with the Ministry of Education (MOE) during the Circuit Breaker period in May-June 2020, our #Engage initiative provided online engagement programmes for vulnerable children and youths within the safe environment of their schools.
+TRCL noted three gaps in society: a lack of access to digital devices among certain groups; a lack of digital literacy; a need for wholesome and original creative content.